 Mostly local materials and suppliers were used in order to save budget and retain a sustainable approach.
 An abundance of green shades, live greenery and local organic materials, such as shells, emerald, marble, gold and wood magnify the beauty of naturally occurring earth and water elements.

-As with a multifaceted jewel, depending on the light and standpoint, each glimpse reveals new colors, making MGallery Gigiri, flagship hotel in Africa, a comfortable and sophisticated haven.
+As with a multifaceted jewel, depending on the light and standpoint, each glimpse reveals new colours, making MGallery Gigiri, the flagship hotel in Africa, a comfortable and sophisticated haven.